Alternating Differentiation for Optimization Layers: Alternating differentiation for optimization layers

 \subsection{Truncated capability of Alt-Diff}

 As shown in recent work \cite{JFB:fung2021jfb,geng2021training}, exact gradients are not necessary during the learning process of neural networks.
-Therefore, we can truncate the iterative procedure of Alt-Diff given some threshold values $\epsilon$.
-Existing methods need to complete the forward pass and then calculate the gradient of the optimization layers \cite{optnet:amos2017optnet,manuscript:barratt2018differentiability,DPP:agrawal2019differentiable}.
-In Alt-Diff, the forward and backward passes are implemented iteratively, therefore it can be easily truncated.
-Next, we give theoretical analysis to show the influence of truncated Alt-Diff.
+Therefore, we can truncate the iterative procedure of Alt-Diff given some threshold values $\epsilon$. { The truncation in existing methods (OptNet and CvxpyLayers) that are based on interior point methods often does not offer significant improvements.
+This is because the interior point methods often converge fast whereas the computational bottleneck comes from the high dimension of the KKT matrix instead of the number of iterations of the interior points methods.
+However, the iteration truncation can benefit Alt-Diff more as the iteration of Alt-Diff is more related to the tolerance due to the sublinear convergence of ADMM.
+Our simulation results in Section \ref{5.1} and Appendix \ref{F.1} also verify this phenomenon.} Next, we give theoretical analysis to show the influence of truncated Alt-Diff.

 \textbf{Assumption A} {\it (L-smooth)} The first order derivatives of loss function $\mathcal{R}$ and the second derivatives of the augmented Lagrange function $\mathcal{L}$ are $L$-Lipschitz.
 For $\forall x_1,x_2\in \mathbb{R}^n$,